rao10/casswiki_quartz/content/Cassiopaean Experiment/Boris Mouravieff.md

 Mouravieff was a Russian emigrant living in Paris after fleeing the revolution.
 He knew Gurdjieff and Ouspensky personally but was not a pupil of either.

 The Cassiopaeans validate the notion of the two races and generally authenticate Mouravieff's recording of the tradition.
-The [[FOTCM|FotCM]] sees Mouravieff as a documentation of tradition but not as a spiritual master like Gurdjieff.
+The [[FOTCM|FOTCM]] sees Mouravieff as a documentation of tradition but not as a spiritual master like Gurdjieff.

-The FotCM advises the student to filter out Mouravieff's own speculations from the body of valuable tradition he transmits.
+The [[FOTCM|FOTCM]] advises the student to filter out Mouravieff's own speculations from the body of valuable tradition he transmits.
 One example of Mouravieff's personal gloss is his synarchic-leaning social commentary and thoughts on the esoteric role of specific personages of history.

 Mouravieff's treatment of centers, little 'I's, polarity, the film of life, the two races, bankruptcy, path of access and staircase is genuinely helpful additional material to the 4th Way classics of Gurdjieff and Ouspensky.